pupbrained/drop-confirm/README.md

 ## Compatibility

-DropConfirm currently supports Minecraft 1.20-1.21 (with a less feature-rich backport for 1.19.4).

-Newer versions will likely be supported.
-Older versions may or may not work with some manual modifications to the source and will ***not*** be actively supported.
+DropConfirm actively supports **all major versions from 1.14.4-1.21.6**, with the help of Stonecutter and Modstitch.

 ## Roadmap